![]() | Royal Hawaiian Beach, Waikiki |

 Places to Eat

-A fun though expensive place to eat is Duke's Canoe Club Waikiki, which is filled with memorabilia about Duke Kahanamoku, olympics swim champion and surfer who brought surfing from Hawaii to the rest of the world.
+A fun though expensive place to eat is Duke's Waikiki (you will need a reservation), which is filled with memorabilia about Duke Kahanamoku, olympics swim champion and surfer who brought surfing from Hawaii to the rest of the world.
+Read about him, with your kids, in the award winning book Surfer of the Century- this will really add to your trip!
 Duke's is just steps east along the beach from the Sheraton Waikiki.
-Mornings, check out the breakfast buffet- pricey at $14.95.
+Mornings, check out the pricey breakfast buffet at Duke's.
 The omelets they cook right in front of you at the buffet are delicious, as are all the other tropical fruits and pastries displayed before you eyes.
 You can sit on the balcony with views of the brilliant blue-green ocean below, or else on the patio right by the sand.
-The atmosphere at Duke's is wonderful and sunsets are fantastic, but the only reasonably-priced section at lunch and dinner is the seat-yourself section which is usually full these days.
+The atmosphere at Duke's is wonderful and sunsets are fantastic.
+Dinner is super expensive but lunch is doable.
 There's a happening bar scene here too.

 Here's a non-family outing: For a wild bar scene, try out Moose McGillycuddy's at 310 Lewers St, near the corner of Kalakaua and Lewers, just northwest of here.
 Populated by military men, this bar has a ratio of men to women of about 1 to 20.
 One night when I went with a friend, so many men bought us drinks that we had a row of drinks waiting for us on the counter!
 Live rock music every night makes this a fun place to dance.
 Overall, Moose McGillycuddy's is somewhat seedy, but fun for a change of pace.